strozfriedberg/llama/README.md

     patterns:
       s1 = "X-Mailer: SMF" fixed
       s2 = "X-Mailer: Drupal" fixed
+      s3 = "billing.php" fixed
     condition:
       count_has_hits() > 1
 }
 ```

-The call to `count_has_hits` in the rule above will evaluate to true if at least one of the patterns in the `patterns` section has a hit.
+The call to `count_has_hits` in the rule above will evaluate to true if at least two of the patterns in the `patterns` section has a hit.